-- (iv) clause 10 (other specified reasons), provided that if it is for approved emergency preparation activities and it is only with any other person (or other people) who ordinarily reside at the same premises or any immediate family member; or - (b) where it is for one or more of the purposes specified in clause 6 (necessary good or services) and the exceptions in clause 5(7) apply; or - (c) if the person attending the gathering in accordance with subclause (4) is a parent, guardian or carer of a child or dependant and they cannot access any alternative care arrangement (whether on a paid or voluntary basis) or leave their child or dependant unattended so that they can attend the gathering in accordance with subclause (4) without the child or dependant, then the child or dependant may accompany the parent or guardian when attending the gathering in accordance with sublause (4); or - (e) for the purpose of attending a wedding in Metropolitan Melbourne or Regional Victoria that complies with the requirements in subclause (5); or

-Note: a person who ordinarily resides in Metropolitan Melbourne is permitted to attend a wedding in Regional Victoria, provided that wedding complies with the requirements in subclause (5).
-An authorised celebrant may leave Metropolitan Melbourne under clause 8 (work or eduction).

-(f) for the purpose of attending a funeral in Metropolitan Melbourne or Regional Victoria that complies with the requirements in subclause (6); or in Regional Victoria, provided that funeral complies with the requirements in subclause (6).
-A person reasonably necessary for the conduct of the funeral may leave Metropolitan Melbourne under clause 8 (work or education).
+- (iv) clause 10 (other specified reasons), provided that if it is for approved emergency preparation activities and it is only with any other person (or other people) who ordinarily reside at the same premises or any immediate family member; or - (d) where it is for one or more of the purposes specified in clause 6 (necessary good or services) and the exceptions in clause 5(7) apply; or - (e) if the person attending the gathering in accordance with subclause (4) is a parent, guardian or carer of a child or dependant and they cannot access any alternative care arrangement (whether on a paid or voluntary basis) or leave their child or dependant unattended so that they can attend the gathering in accordance with subclause (4) without the child or dependant, then the child or dependant may accompany the parent or guardian when attending the gathering in accordance with subclause (4); or - (e) for the purpose of a wedding in Metropolitan Melbourne or Regional Victoria that complies with the requirements in subclause (5); or - Note: a person who ordinarily resides in Metropolitan Melbourne is permitted to attend a wedding in Regional Victoria, provided that wedding complies with the requirements in subclause (5).
+An authorised celebrant may leave Metropolitan Melbourne under clause 8 (work or education). - (f) for the purpose of a funeral in Metropolitan Melbourne or Regional Victoria that complies with the requirements in subclause (6); or - Note: a person who ordinarily resides in Metropolitan Melbourne is permitted to attend a funeral in Regional Victoria, provided that funeral complies with the requirements in subclause (6).
+A person reasonably necessary for the conduct of the funeral may leave Metropolitan Melbourne under clause 8 (work or education). - (g) for the purpose of an end of life activity in Metropolitan Melbourne or Regional Victoria that complies with the requirements in subclause (7).